xlwings/xlwings-server/README.md

    ENTRAID_CLIENT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
    ```

-3. In `manifest.xml`, uncomment the last section and fill in the `CLIENT_ID` (2x).
-You also need to adjust the domain if you're not running this on localhost.
-After changing the manifest, it's usually best to restart Excel to make sure everything is loaded properly.

-4. Calling custom functions (via `custom_functions_call` in `routers/xlwings.py`) and any function in `routers/macros.py` use the `get_user` dependency injection to authenticate the user (see application logs).
+3. Calling custom functions (via `custom_functions_call` in `routers/xlwings.py`) and any function in `routers/macros.py` use the `get_user` dependency injection to authenticate the user (see application logs).

-5. To only allow specific users to use your application, you can use role-based access control (RBAC): at the bottom of `auth/entraid.py` you can change the definition of `get_user` to require specific roles or create new dependencies (e.g., `get_admin`).
+4. To only allow specific users to use your application, you can use role-based access control (RBAC): at the bottom of `auth/entraid.py` you can change the definition of `get_user` to require specific roles or create new dependencies (e.g., `get_admin`).

-6. To set up the roles in Entra ID and map them to users, follow these instructions:
+5. To set up the roles in Entra ID and map them to users, follow these instructions:

    Go to All Services > Microsoft Entra ID > App registrations > Your app > App roles (left sidebar):